delan75/I-fixit/DEPLOYMENT.md

 5. **Deployment Failures**:
    - **"Project directory is not a git repository"**: Ensure the GitHub Actions workflow is using the correct repository URL
    - **"Failed to connect to FTP server"**: Verify FTP credentials in GitHub Secrets
    - **"getaddrinfo ENOTFOUND"**: The FTP hostname cannot be resolved.
-For Hostinger, check if your FTP_SERVER value should be:
-     - Your domain name (e.g., `i-fixit.chisolution.io`)
-     - The Hostinger FTP server (e.g., `ftpXX.hostinger.com`)
-     - The server's IP address
-     - For Hostinger, you can find the correct FTP hostname in your hosting control panel under "FTP Accounts"
+Make sure you're using the correct format:
+     - When using an IP address, remove any "ftp://" prefix (use `92.113.19.74` not `ftp://92.113.19.74`)
+     - For domain names, use just the hostname without protocol (use `example.com` not `ftp://example.com`)
    - **"Permission denied"**: Check that the FTP user has write permissions to the target directory
    - **"File not found"**: Ensure all paths in the deployment script are correct
    - **"Index.php not found"**: Verify that the public directory contents are being copied correctly